logicspawn/GTARPG/README.md

 1. ScriptHookV  , ScriptHookV.Net v1.1 , Microsoft .NET  Framework  4.5 and the  Microsoft
  Visual  C++ Redistributable Package for Visual Studio 2013 (x64) should be installed as a prerequisite
 2. The following files are required but are already included: NAudio 1.7.3 (NAudio.dll and NAudio.WindowsMediaFormat.dll), Newtonsoft.Json 6.0.8
-3. Copy the GTARPG folder into your "scripts" folder inside Grand Theft Auto V's install directory
+3. Copy the entire GTARPG folder into your "scripts" folder inside Grand Theft Auto V's install so you have "scripts/GTARPG" directory
 4. Run the game and press Y to enter RPG mode